 Become Part Of The Family

 C.E.M.P. is always accepting new members.
-You must be at least 18 years of age, live within an hour response time to the San Fernando Valley, possess a current California driver's license and be willing to undergo a background check, including fingerprint scanning.
+You must be at least 18 years of age, live within a half-hour response time to the San Fernando Valley, possess a current California driver's license and be willing to undergo a background check, including fingerprint scanning.

 You will also be required to attend a six month applicant period, three month probationary period and be able to commit to an average of 10-40 hours per month in volunteer service.